 HSA Employer Contribution Rules

-- Contributions to the HSAs of eligible employees (typically those with high deductible insurance who do not have other first-dollar coverage) are excludable from an employee’s income and not subject to federal income tax, Social Security or Medicare taxes — a triple tax advantage.
+- Contributions to the HSAs of eligible individuals (typically those with high-deductible insurance who do not have other first-dollar coverage) are excluded from an employee’s income and not subject to federal income tax, Social Security, or Medicare taxes — a triple tax advantage.

 HSA employer contributions are subject to Section 125 nondiscrimination testing